 David M. Brickman

-Senior Vice President, Multifamily
+Executive Vice President, Multifamily Business

 Prior to this he was the vice president in charge of the Multifamily Capital Markets department in the Multifamily Division at Freddie Mac.
 In this position, Brickman was responsible for all functions relating to Freddie Mac’s multifamily and CMBS investment and capital market activities, including capital deployment, pricing, portfolio management, securitization, research and model development and CMBS trading.